 WDC is committed to fair and ethical business practices that encourage competition and enhances our supplier relationships.
 A cornerstone of this Policy is maintaining the confidentiality of all supplier proposals, quotations, prices, contracts and other proprietary materials by all employees and authorised third parties.
-Confidential information is not to be disclosed in any way to other suppliers, outside organisations, or to any unauthorised persons, subject to the provisions of LGOIMA (Local Government Official Information and Meetings Act, 1987).
+Confidential information is not to be disclosed in any way to other suppliers, outside organisations, or to any unauthorised persons, subject to the provisions of LGOIMA (Local Government Official Information and Meetings Act, 1987) and the Disclosure of Contract Award Details below.